 Godafoss - Beauty and the Beast

 A short drive east takes you to Lake Mývatn, formed as the result of a volcanic eruption.
-Don’t miss the Hveraströnd Sulphur Springs, Krafla Caldera and Mývatn Nature Baths, the area’s answer to the Blue Lagoon.
+Don’t miss the Hveraströnd Sulphur Springs, Krafla Caldera, and Mývatn Nature Baths, the area’s answer to the Blue Lagoon.
 Continue north and the road leads to Iceland’s whale watching capital Husavik.
-In addition to boat trips there’s a fascinating whale museum too.
-To the north east, it’s well worth pointing the campervan or motorhome in the direction of Arctic Henge, one of Iceland’s newest visitor attractions.
-Heimskautsgerðið, as the locals call it, is an impressive 50 metres wide and contains 72 stones, each named after a dwarf.
+In addition to boat trips, there’s a fascinating whale museum too.
+To the northeast, it’s well worth pointing the campervan or motorhome in the direction of Arctic Henge, one of Iceland’s newest visitor attractions.
+Heimskautsgerðið, as the locals call it, is an impressive 50 meters wide and contains 72 stones, each named after a dwarf.

 Head south for sparkle